 Papa John’s has faced similar struggles.
 The company’s founder, John Schnatter, was forced to step down as CEO Jan.
-1 after making repeated negative comments about NFL players who protest police brutality during the national anthem, saying they were adversely affecting the company’s sales.
+1 after criticizing the NFL’s handling of players protesting police brutality during the national anthem, saying the situation was adversely affecting the company’s sales.
 Schnatter’s leadership role ended not long after the Daily Stormer, the white supremacist web site, gave Papa John’s an unofficial endorsement.

 “These companies cannot separate themselves from what has been happening in the current climate in the country,” activist and corporate consultant Tamika Mallory said Monday.

 The Women’s March co-founder is also president of the strategic planning and event management firm Mallory Consulting, which counsels Fortune 500 companies on handling issues of race and diversity.
 She’s been working with American Airlines ever since being forced off one of the company’s flights in October for what Mallory described as racial discrimination.
 American Airlines has a detailed history of discrimination allegations, with more racism complaints filed between January 2016 and August 2017 than any airline operating in the United States, according to an October report from Bloomberg, which cited data compiled by the U.S. Department of Transportation.